 Even in the most robust seller’s market, there is one thing that gives an investment property owner pause: capital gains taxes.
 A California investment property owner, for example, can pay as much as 42.1% in taxes related to the sale of their property.
-The high tax liability in several states is driving many investors to explore tax-deferral strategies like a 1031 Exchange.
+The high tax liability in several states is driving many investors to explore tax-deferral strategies.
+This property owner should consider a 1031 Exchange in California.

 As a licensed 1031 Exchange Advisor, one of the first things we do when working with a client is to help them understand their tax liability.
 A tax liability from the sale of investment real estate is not just about federal capital gains tax – it is the total aggregate amount of tax owed when an investment property is sold.
 Not only are you responsible for Federal Capital Gains Tax (15% – 20%), but you may also have to pay State Capital Gains Tax (0-13.3%), Depreciation Recapture Tax (25%), and Net Investment Income Tax (3.8%).

 Federal & state tax authorities calculate the amount you owe based on the taxable gain, not the gross proceeds from the sale of the property.
 To estimate the total tax liability after the sale of an asset, follow these five steps:

 Start by determining the fair market value of the investment property or the list price if you brought the property to market.
 There are several ways to calculate the sales price, but the most popular are the income method and the comparable sale method.

 Smaller properties and single-family rentals typically rely on the comparable sales method, while larger properties rely on net operating income to determine value.
 Most investors work with an experienced broker to set a supportable sales price.